Skip to content

 Director of Own the Head of the Bed & Creative Director

-Program Director for the PA Emergency Medicine residency program, and commited educator.
+A committed educator.
 He has been a core faculty member at the Protected Airway Collaborative since its inception.
 He plays a crucial role in developing, planning, and producing educational content for the Airway Course.
 He also enjoys playing guitar, recording, and mixing sound.

-Stephen Meigher MD – EM
+Stephen Meigher, MD – EM

 Director of the Join the OxygeNATION Learning Space

 Dr. Meigher is a graduate of Jacobi and Montefiore Emergency Medicine, where he served as chief resident.
 He is an attending physician with the Columbia Department of Emergency Medicine and is passionate about skill development education, particularly in nuanced airway management.
 He is most interested in studying and teaching the intersection of skill proficiency and risk-mitigation decision-making.
-When not on shift or teaching, he often travels the world rock climbing, ice climbing, and mountaineering, where he finds inspiration and insight in managing risk and training intense decision making.
+When not on shift or teaching, he often travels the world rock climbing, ice climbing, and mountaineering, where he finds inspiration and insight in managing risk and training intense decision-making.

-Rohan Panchamia MD – Anesthesiology
+Rohan Panchami,a MD – Anesthesiology

 Director of the Anatomically Difficult Airway